tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/maps/index.md

 # Azure IoT Maps Functional API

-Azure Maps (AzMaps) is a portfolio of geospatial services that include service APIs for Maps, Search, Routing, Traffic and Time Zones.
-The portfolio of Azure Maps services allows you to use familiar developer tools to quickly develop and scale solutions that integrate location information into your Azure solutions.
-Azure Maps provides developers from all industries powerful geospatial capabilities packed with fresh mapping data imperative to providing geographic context to web and mobile applications.
+Azure Maps (AzMaps) is a portfolio of geospatial services.
+The current geospatial services include Maps, Search, Routing, Traffic, and Time Zones.
+These services allow a developer to use familiar tools to integrate location information into their Azure solutions.
+Azure Maps provides both web and mobile developers powerful geospatial capabilities supported by fresh mapping data.